MikolajKolek/toster/README.md

-# Tester
+# Toster
-A simple tester for C++ solutions to competitive programming exercises
+A simple-as-toast tester for C++ solutions to competitive programming exercises